Kerosene consumption greatly increases as the cold weather draws in, mostly to provide heat and warmth in domestic and commercial buildings.

 Kerosene has the exact chemical composition as diesel and can therefore work in most of the same heating applications.
 It’s always best to check with your engine manufacturer before swapping fuels.

-Many people use diesel in industrial furnaces and boilers, but industrial heating oil (IHO) is a much more cost-effective way to heat your commercial buildings that produces the same amount of energy but for less.
-IHO can be used as a direct drop-in replacement for diesel, to find out more call 0330 123 1144 today.
+Many people use diesel in industrial furnaces and boilers, but industrial heating oil (IHO) is a much more cost-effective way to heat your commercial buildings, which produces the same amount of energy but for less.
+Industrial heating oil can be used as a direct drop-in replacement for diesel.

 To keep your heating bills low, it’s always best to buy in bulk during the summer and autumn before the cold months kick in.
 This is because prices are generally low since demand is also generally low.